joefroh/JetsDiscordBot/README.md

 from the "DiscordBot" directory and the bot should come online (assuming you've completed the below steps).

 ## Discord Bot App Token and Server Integration
+You can find this information in more detail on the DiscordAPI and discord.net docs, but a summary:

-To get a token: Go to https://discordapp.com/developers/applications/ --> "Create a new application" --> "Bot" on the sidebar on the left --> "Add Bot" --> click "Reveal Token" to get/see your token.
+1. To get a token: Go to https://discordapp.com/developers/applications/ --> "Create a new application" --> "Bot" on the sidebar on the left --> "Add Bot" --> click "Reveal Token" to get/see your token.

-You can find this information in more detail on the DiscordAPI and discord.net docs, but a summary: take client ID of your bot (the process for getting this is similar to the token) and add your bot to a server using that (put it in here: https://discordapp.com/oauth2/authorize?client_id=<CLIENT ID>&scope=bot).
+2. Take client ID of your bot (the process for getting this is similar to the token) and add your bot to a server using that (put it in here: https://discordapp.com/oauth2/authorize?client_id=<CLIENT ID>&scope=bot).

 ## Feature Requests